 - Inform the security that you, in fact, have diabetes, and of the medical supplies, you have on hand.
 Ensure the supplies have a prescription label on them when taking them through security checkpoints.

 - Be sure that any supplies you packed have appropriate manufacturer labels on them to avoid issues.

 - Syringes can only be allowed by security when you have insulin with you.
 So be sure you have this taken care of before closing up your travel bag and heading to the airport.

 - Insulin pumps can be worn on your trip, but you must inform security of this so that they can do the proper inspection.
 You are allowed to and definitely, should request that they not remove the pump.

 On the Airplane

 If you are boarded on the airplane, are in flight, and need an insulin shot, you want to be sure to do the shot with half the amount of insulin.
 The purpose is that the pressure in an airplane is different once it has taken off and is in flight.

-You will want to change your injection schedule to meet the difference in time zones as well if it is of 2 or more hours.
+You will want to change your injection schedule to meet the difference in time zones as well if it is for 2 or more hours.
 Your doctor can provide special instructions, as was mentioned in the steps, before you leave for San Diego.

 Keep your insulin at a temperature between 33 F and 80 F and avoid freezing or exposing it to sunlight for prolonged periods of time.

 Helpful Tip to Keep Your Feet Comfy

-Here are some steps you can take to ensure you feet are kept healthy during your trip:
+Here are some steps you can take to ensure your feet are kept healthy during your trip:

 - Travel with one or more pairs of comfortable shoes that you can frequently change to avoid blisters and soreness.
 The same goes for socks.